Home

 Summary

 Finding the very deepest root of our problems is essential.
-We can work toward a time when sin (defined in practice as immature, inconsistent, selfish, at worst cruel even violent behavior) is largely overcome, generous trustworthy behavior is the reliable norm, and God's wise plan is overwhelmingly fulfilled on Earth.
+We can work toward a time when sin (defined in practice as immature, inconsistent, immoral, selfish, at worst cruel even violent behavior) is largely overcome, generous trustworthy behavior is the reliable norm, and God's wise plan is overwhelmingly fulfilled on Earth.
 That means for each and every person, regardless of background, appearance, circumstances, bank account, or any other variable.
 It's actually liberating, and the one thing which truly unites us all.

 This may seem very distant, if not impossible.
 Yet we are doing better!
 Animal cruelty, familial abuse, public anger, hunger and exploitation, racial and other discrimination, aggressive wars, and more; are increasingly unacceptable, and less common.
 Laws and concepts are changing, not without legitimate controversy, to fit these new social norms.
 (Issues such as: is there an active Creator?
 Does "born or feel that way" legitimize any personal behavior?
 And so forth.)